 It’s time to go on a road trip.
 There are so many awesome places to visit on a one-week road trip from Auckland but we decided to take you on some of the roads less travelled including a forgotten highway.
 This road trip will take you all the way from the east to the west coast of the North Island and will have a bit of everything from beautiful beaches, to geothermal wonders to some of New Zealand’s best surfing.
 Oh, and one of the most iconic volcanoes in the country.
 Sound good?
 Let’s get GOing.
-If you’re still in the planning stage of your trip, make sure you check out the great deals on hire cars at Auckland Airport or our rental cars in Auckland City – we’re not New Zealand’s favourite rental car company for no reason!
+If you’re still in the planning stage of your trip, make sure you check out the great deals on hire cars at Auckland Airport or our rental cars in Auckland City – we’re not one of New Zealand’s favourite rental car companies for no reason!

 - Route map with key locations